haseebn19/ssh-keygen/README.md

 ![SSH Key Generator Logo](logo.png)

-SSH Key Generator is a desktop application designed to simplify the process of generating SSH keys.
-Built with Python and Tkinter, this application provides a user-friendly interface for generating SSH keys with various algorithms and key lengths.
+SSH Key Generator is an application designed to simplify the process of generating SSH keys.
+Built with Python and Tkinter, this application provides a user-friendly interface for generating SSH keys with different algorithms and key lengths.
 It's a simple solution for creating, viewing, and saving SSH keys.

 ## Features